b1luu/square-loyalty-data-pipeline/README.md

-# Square API Lab
+# Square Loyalty Program Retrieval Data Pipeline

-Python sandbox project for exploring Square API integrations across Loyalty, Customers, Orders, Payments, and Catalog.
+Traceable Square loyalty data pipeline that joins Loyalty, Customers, Orders, Payments, and Catalog data into exportable records for analysis.

 This repo is a learning and integration lab, not a production app.
 The focus is on understanding how Square objects connect and building small scripts to create